-- Education: The licensee is required to take continuing education in a specific topic (could be remedial or disciplinary). - Exam: The licensee is required to take and pass an examination. - Impairment: The licensee is suspended for a period (ordinarily of five years), with the possibility of a stay of suspension that allows the licensee to practice as long as the licensee remains in compliance with the Order.
-The licensee must undergo random drug screens, attend AA/NA meetings, enter into treatment, submit self-reports, and arrange for therapy reports and work reports. - Limitations: conditions and requirements upon the holder of the credential, or restrict the scope of the holder's practice, or both. - Mentor: The licensee is required to have a professional mentor who provides practice consultations and evaluations as specified by the Order. - Reports: The licensee is required to have reports submitted by a third-party (therapists, supervisor, probation officer etc.). - Revocation: (where costs are assessed): The licensee must return their license to the Department and is prohibited from practice in the State of Wisconsin.
-If the credential holder reapplies for licensure, the BON may grant the license with or without conditions. - Suspension: A licensee is suspended from practice for a set period of time or indefinitely.
+- Education: The licensee is required to take continuing education in a specific topic (could be remedial or disciplinary). - Exam: The licensee is required to take and pass an examination. - Impairment: The licensee is suspended for a period (typically five years), with the possibility of a stay of suspension that allows the licensee to practice as long as the licensee remains in compliance with the Order.
+The licensee must undergo random drug screens, attend AA/NA meetings, enter into treatment, submit self-reports, and arrange for therapy reports and work reports. - Limitations: conditions and requirements upon the holder of the credential, or restrict the scope of the holder's practice, or both. - Mentor: The licensee is required to have a professional mentor who provides practice consultations and evaluations as specified by the Order. - Reports: The licensee is required to have reports submitted by a third-party (therapists, supervisor, probation officer etc.). - Revocation: (where costs are assessed): The licensee must return their license to the Department and is prohibited from practice in the state of Wisconsin.
+If the credential holder reapplies for licensure, the MEB may grant the license with or without conditions.
+[Some orders prohibit the licensee from seeking reinstatement/reapplying.] - Suspension: A licensee is suspended from practice for a set period of time or indefinitely.
 Some suspensions may be stayed under specific conditions. - Voluntary Surrender: (where costs are assessed): The licensee surrenders the registration and/or license.
-The licensee is prohibited from practice in the State of Wisconsin.
-If the person reapplies for licensure, the BON may grant the license with or without conditions.
-Some Orders prohibit the licensee from seeking reinstatement/reapplying after surrendering.
+The licensee is prohibited from practice in the state of Wisconsin.
+If the person reapplies for licensure, the MEB may grant the license with or without conditions.
+[Some orders prohibit the licensee from seeking reinstatement/reapplying after surrendering.]

-Currently, 564 nurse professionals (Advanced Practice Nurse Prescriber, Registered Nurse, Licensed Practical Nurse, and Nurse - Midwife) are actively being monitored as a result of a disciplinary order.
+Currently (June 2016), 106 medical professionals are actively being monitored as a result of a disciplinary order.